uniquekid/cfa-texts/README.md

 global.UnitGrade[CardStat] = 3
 ```

-This line assign the card's grade to `UnitGrade` array _(even if it isn't a unit, the name comes from a time when there were only Units in the game)_.
+This line assigns the card's grade to `UnitGrade` array _(even if it isn't a unit, the name comes from a time when there were only Units in the game)_.

 ```
 global.DCards[CardStat] = 1